The Subsidiary 5800-5999m peaks of the Andes

 This page lists the 29 peaks of height 5800m-5999m in the Andes with over (or about) 200m of prominence, but without the 400m prominence necessary to qualify as a major peak.
 16 have over 300m of prominence.

-Heights in red below have been revised due to the SRTM data or digital photo analysis.
-Many thanks to Jonathan de Ferranti (2005) and Eberhard Jurgalski (2013-2015) for help with this.
+Heights in red below have been revised due to digital elevation data (mainly the SRTM data).
+Many thanks to Jonathan de Ferranti (2005) and Eberhard Jurgalski (2013) for help with this.

 For the major, 400m prominence peaks over 5000m start on this page:-

 This list © 2016-2020 John Biggar.
 All heights are in metres.

 We also now have a list of all the 300 or more peaks on this website in alphabetical order

 The criterion used to select this list is a re-ascent height (prominence) of 200m but less that 400m from any higher peak.

 The grid co-ordinates are included to help distinguish un-named and similarly named peaks.
 They are for the top right (i.e. NE) corner of the latitude-longitude block in which the mountain appears, this is the usual convention on South American maps.

 The peaks are arranged in groups of ten.
 An asterisk by the date of first ascent denotes a peak known to have had a Pre-Columbian ascent, or on which "Inca" ruins have been found high up.
 The date of the first modern ascent is also given when known.
 Dates in brackets indicate a disputed first ascent. ???? means the peak has definitely been climbed in the modern era, just that the exact date is unknown.

 The subsidiary 5000m peaks of the Andes